Rachel, Procurement, UK

 Find out more

-Veronique, Business operations, Belgium
+Veronique, Vaccines, Belgium

 Véronique, a Senior Manager in our Vaccines distribution business, leads a team of five project managers in Belgium.
 In this edition of Meet Our Managers, she shares lessons learned from over a decade of developing others in their careers at GSK.